jneubert/stw-article-ko/manuscript.md

 ## Abstract {.page_break_before}

-The STW Thesaurus for Economics is an ISO-25964-compliant generally reusable information retrieval thesaurus for Economics available in German and English.
+The STW Thesaurus for Economics[@url:http://zbw.eu/stw] is an ISO-25964-compliant generally reusable information retrieval thesaurus for Economics available in German and English.
 This paper describes the story behind it, its structure and usage and the possibilities of its re-use.It starts with an overview of the previous history and the development of the STW.

+## ---- Example text - to delete -----

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
 Use this template as a starting point for your manuscript.